USDA-ARS-ACSL/WheatSim/ReadMe.md

 2. Install "CUDA (Runtime) Toolkit" and that will automatically install Nsight compiler and an API for your Visual Studio.
 3. After you installed "CUDA (Runtime) Toolkit", open Visual Studio->new project, you will see that "cuda runtime" option.
 That means you are ready to go.
 4. Download WheatSim crop model and compile.
+5. There is an example using data from APSIM you can run from visual studio by modifying the debug options or run from the command line as: wheatsim .\ApsimExample\APS02\runAPS02TOS1HighN.dat